 This does mean that some of our new marketing will have to stay.
 We had several major new strategies, and all of them seem to have helped.

 The use of the Huntsville Comic & Pop Culture Expo as an advertising platform was perfect for this play.
-We were given both have a table in the fan hall for the event and a time slot to perform scenes on the main stage.
+We were given both a table in the fan hall for the event and a time slot to perform scenes on the main stage.
 The organizer also volunteered to share our marketing information to the event’s social media pages, which reach a much larger audience than ours.
 Unfortunately, this venue may not work for future performances that don’t have comic book themes.
 It is, though, a great lesson in finding related businesses and events.
 We’re all about cross-promotion.

 Our second strategy was also about cross-promotion.
 We spoke with the chef at a popular local restaurant about having table cards on display for the two weeks of the shows.
 In return, we offered a discounted ticket price for anyone who brought in a receipt from the restaurant from the week of the show, and we also put an ad for the restaurant in the program.
 According to people who worked there, the ads did get some attention.
 Unfortunately, the ticketing system wasn’t programmed to differentiate between the discount for a restaurant receipt or the discount for coming in cosplay, so we don’t really have the individual numbers.
 Next time, we’ll talk to the theater manager about the possibility of making those distinctions.
 Especially since we are talking with other restaurants about similar cross-promotions.